JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

  Memory estimate: 96 bytes, allocs estimate: 1.
 ```

-## Traversing arrays in the right order matter
+## Traverse arrays in the right order

 Let's now compute rowmean using the function similar to `cmean` and since we have learnt from the above, we use the `view` to have non-allocating version
 ```julia